spapas/feature-requests/README.md

-  a package like Flask-user (https://flask-user.readthedocs.io/en/latest/) would be used; I'd then add two ForeignKeys to the FeatureRequest model one with the user that created the FeatureRequest and one (nullable) with the user that has been assigned this FeatureRequest.
+  a package like Flask-user (https://flask-user.readthedocs.io/en/latest/) would be used; I'd then add two ForeignKeys to the FeatureRequest model one with the user that created the FeatureRequest and one (nullable) with the user that has been assigned this `FeatureRequest`.
 The first foreign key would be auto-filled when the object would be created, the 2nd could just go to FeatureRequest form as a select input containing all users.
 * Display the description of each FeatureRequest.
 The description is a Text field (i.e it can be rather long) so I didn't put it in the table.
-Right now you can see it through a modal if you click on the feature request's name or if you edit the table; this isn't ideal.
-For displaying it in the modal I use a nice trick (encode the description to JS compatible text and just put it to the modal using vanilla JS).
-There are also other ways t o do that: The classic Djangoish one is to just add a Detail view for that FeatureRequest where you'll get a full page with all the information of that FeatureRequest along with proper action buttons in the end.
-The more modern one avoid loading the description and fetching it through ajax whenever it is requested.
-Of course this last solution (using ajax to fetch the description) would mean that an extra Ajax view that returns the description of a FeatureRequest using its id would be needed. '
+Right now you can see it through a modal if you click on the feature request's name or if you edit the table; this isn't ideal from a UX point of view.
+  For me the best way would be the classic Djangoish one, ie to just add a Detail view for that FeatureRequest where you'll get a full page with all the information of that FeatureRequest along with proper action buttons (update, delete) in the bottom of that detail view.
 * Pagination: This is definitely needed.
-Flask-SqlAlchemy supports it out of the box so I'd just need to pass the correct `?page=x` query parameter and then limit the results by returning the objects from page * page_number to (page+1) * page_number.
+Flask-SqlAlchemy supports it out of the box so I'd just need to pass the correct `?page=x` query parameter and then limit the results by returning the objects from `page * page_number` to `(page+1) * page_number`.
 * Table fields ordering: This is a nice to have if you have a table: Click on the <th> of a field and sort by this field ascending.
 Click again and sort descending by the same field.
 This is also easy (but needs work) to implement: